-\textbf{Local Enhancement.} In our preliminary version \cite{hdrtvnet_conf}, we simply adopt a ResNet-style network to realize the local enhancement.
-Although the previous work has demonstrated its effectiveness, this part can be significantly improved to achieve better performance with higher efficiency.
-In this paper, we introduce a UNet-style network to perform local enhancement as described in Section \ref{Local_Enhancement_method}.
+\textbf{Local Enhancement.} We improved upon the preliminary ResNet-style network by introducing a UNet-style network for local enhancement (See Section \ref{Local_Enhancement_method}).
 For fair comparison, we adopt the same AGCM model, i.e., AGCM++, prior to the LE network.
-As shown in Table \ref{ablation_study_LE}, our LE++ obtains a large performance gain of more than 0.8dB compared to the previous LE with about only half of the parameters, indicating the superiority of LE++.
-There are two primary reasons for the success of our UNet-style LE network: (1) its U-shape design enables it to have stronger representational ability, particularly for high-resolution images; and (2) it is capable of handling spatially-variant mapping through the condition branch, making it especially suitable for operations that vary across different regions, such as local tone-mapping operators.
+As shown in Table \ref{ablation_study_LE}, our LE++ outperforms previous LE by over 0.8dB with about half the parameters, indicating the superiority of LE++.
+There are two primary reasons for the success of our LE++ design: (1) its U-shape design enables stronger representation ability to learn useful features, particularly for high-resolution inputs; and (2) its ability to handle spatially varying mappings via conditional branches makes it particularly suitable for operations that vary across different regions, such as local tone mapping operators.